jsfehler/stere/README.rst

 Basic Usage
 -----------

+Fundementally, a Page Object is just a Python class.

-A minimal Stere Page Object looks like this:
+A minimal Stere Page Object should subclass the Page class:

 .. code-block:: python

+    from stere import Page
     from stere.fields import Input

-    class MyPage():
+    class MyPage(Page):
         def __init__(self):
             self.my_input = Input('xpath', '//my_xpath_string')

-Fundementally, a Page Object is just a Python class.
-Stere provides 2 types of objects to model a web page: Fields and Areas.
+There are 2 types of objects to model a web page: Fields and Areas.
+Fields represent single web elements, Areas represent groups of elements.

-It can be called in a test like so:
+A Page Object's fields can be called in a test function like so:

 .. code-block:: python